LessThanThreeLabs/agles/ci/documentation/source/index.rst

 ---------------------
 languages
 ~~~~~~~~~
 Languages are specified as a simple key-value pair mapping language name to version.
+You can use unsupported languages by installing them with your own script under the `"scripts"`_ section of setup.

 The following languages are supported:

 #.
 Java and JVM: